IsTianSheng/LONG1k-32B/README.md

     --save_steps 62 \
     --gradient_checkpointing > ./log/$data_set.log 2>&1 &
 ```
-Among them, the output_path and data_set parameters need to be modified accordingly.
-It should be noted that we configure it to run on an 8 GPU with ds_z3_offload_comfig.
+Among them, the *output_path* and *data_set* parameters need to be modified accordingly.
+It should be noted that we configure it to run on an 8 GPU with *deepspeed = ds_z3_offload_comfig*.
 Run the following command in the data folder:
 ```
   cd ./train
   bash sft.sh